bobheadxi/bobheadxi.github.io/_posts/2020-2-25-figma-report-plugin.md

 };
 ```

-Since we have no UI component in the `FigmaSandbox`, just use
+Since we have no UI component in the `FigmaSandbox`, this code can just be plain Typescript.

 Unlike the `iframe`, the actual Figma API is accessible to the plugin here via the `figma` object.
 For example, to set up an A4-sized frame for each page and set your view onto them: